nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

    i.
 Test case: <code>UNMARK 5</code>

-         Expected behaviour: The fifth item in the list is unmarked as bought, denoted as [0].
+         Expected: The fifth item in the list is unmarked as bought, denoted as [0].

     &nbsp;

    ii.
 Test case: <code>UNMARK -10</code>

-       Expected behaviour: Oh No!
+       Expected: Oh No!
 This item does not exist in the list

      &nbsp;

    iii.
 Test case: <code>UNMARK 100</code>

-       Expected behaviour: Oh No!
+       Expected: Oh No!
 This item does not exist in the list

      &nbsp;

    iv.
 Other incorrect UNMARK commands to try: <code>UNMARK xxx</code> (where xxx is not a number).

-        Expected behaviour: An error message stating to provide a single numerical index number is shown.
+        Expected: An error message stating to provide a single numerical index number is shown.

      &nbsp;